bw-spotify-song/fastapi-spotify-song/README.md

     return {'predicted_price': y_pred}
 ```

-In a notebook, explore your data.
-Make an educated guess of what features you'll use.
+In a notebook, explore the data.
+Make an educated guess of what features you could use.

 ```python
 import pandas as pd